Encanto/noflo-ui/README.md

 You have to run this command as an administrator on Windows.

-If you prefer, you can also start a watcher process that will do a rebuild whenever one of the files changes:

-    $ npm run watch

 Serve the UI using a webserver, then open the URL it in a web browser.
 Example:

     $ npm start

+If you prefer, you can instead start a webpack dev server process that will do a rebuild whenever one of the files changes:

+    $ npm run dev

 Once it is built and the server is running you can access the UI at `http://localhost:9999/index.html`

-In addition to this project, the other repository of interest is the [the-graph](https://github.com/the-grid/the-graph) graph editor widget used for editing flows.
+In addition to this project, the other repository of interest is the [the-graph](https://github.com/flowhub/the-graph) graph editor widget used for editing flows.

 ### Architecture